nayeemhasannh-cloud/Smartphone_Sales_Data_Forecasted_by_Excel/README.md

-Power Trend Forecasting of Nissan Monthly Sales
+Power Trend Forecasting of Smartphone Monthly Sales

 Overview
-This project uses a power trend model to forecast Nissan’s monthly sales (Dec 2023 – Nov 2025).
+This project uses a power trend model to forecast Smartphone’s monthly sales (Dec 2023 – Nov 2025).
 The goal is to improve supply chain decisions in production, inventory, and procurement.
 The model applies log transformation and linear regression to capture the sales trend.

 Business Objective